DerekMalone/dsm-personal-bio/README.md

 # Derek Malone Persona Bio Site

 ## Project Overview
 This application provides details into my journey as a software engineer and what drove me to desire to become one in the first place.
-It gives the user easy access to contace me directly, view what tech stacks I have experience with, and view proojects that I have worked on.
+It gives the user easy access to contact me directly, view what tech stacks I have experience with, and view projects that I have worked on.
 It has been designed to allow me to CRUD on my projects so that I may keep them up to date.

 ## Wireframes/ERD/Technical Flow Chart
 -